aagraston/aagraston/README.md

 Hey, welcome to my GitHub!

-I'm @aagraston, a web developer & data programmer.
+I'm @aagraston, a web developer.

-I build websites at:
+I develop small business websites through my company: Good Valley Web Design.

-goodvalleyweb.com
+Have a look!: goodvalleyweb.com

-You can see what I'm up to at: closingtagdev.com

 <!---
 aagraston/aagraston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.